TatyanaVoloshko/star-wars-app/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

+## Running Tests Instructions
+1. Make sure you have all dependencies installed by running npm install.
+2. To run the tests, execute npm test.
+3. Tests will run in watch mode by default.
+Press a to run all tests, p  to filter by a filename regex pattern, and q to quit watch mode.
+4. Review the test results in the terminal.
+Failed tests will be reported with details.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+## Deployment Instructions
+1. Ensure you have all dependencies installed by running npm install.
+2. Build the project using npm run build.
+3. Deploy the contents of the build folder to your preferred hosting service.

 ### `npm run eject`